Healthy Homes Assessment Ahuriri

 Ahuriri Moisture Ingress & Drainage

-Keeping your rental property safe from dampness isn’t just about the interior of the building; you have to make sure there is somewhere for surface or ground water, and prevent it from getting into the building.
-When it concerns damp and moisture it’s frequently what you don’t see that could become a major issue and cause damages to your investment and harming your tenant’s well-being.
+Keeping your rental property safe from dampness isn’t just about the inside of the building it is also about the outside.
+You must ensure there is somewhere for rain, surface and underground water to flow, and also stop it from getting inside.
+When it is about damp and water, it’s typically what you don’t see that could become a major issue and end up causing damage to your investment as well as harming your tenant’s health.

-Properties that are rented must be equipped with effective drainage to eliminate floodwaters, surface water and groundwater, with an appropriate outfall or runoff.
-Making sure the water has a location to go, and that it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.
+Rental properties must be equipped with effective drainage to get rid of the stormwater and surface waters, and ground water, which includes an appropriate outfall or runoff.
+Making sure that the water has a place to go, and also that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.

-In addition to a drainage system to prevent moisture from entering, if your rental is enclosed between your flooring and the surface, a ground moisture barrier must be installed if it is reasonably practicable to install it.
+Alongside a drainage system to avoid water ingress, if the rental is enclosed between your floor and the soil, a ground-water barrier must be installed if it is reasonably practicable to install it.

-The ground-moisture barrier typically a polythene sheet laid over the ground, in order to block any moisture from the ground from accumulating into the building.
-It also helps in preventing any damage to your underfloor insulation.
+The ground-moisture barrier typically a polythene sheet laid over the ground, to block any moisture from the ground from rising into the home.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection